pop-os/docs/docs/Getting-Started/Create-bootable-media/bootable-usb-using-linux.md

 Create a bootable USB drive for Pop!_OS using Popsicle.
 Popsicle is a Linux utility for flashing multiple USB devices in parallel, written in Rust.

->**Note**: Intermediate to advanced Linux users may prefer alternative imaging software programs.
-USB boot media creation for the Pop!_OS.iso requires no special considerations compared to other Linux distros.
-Skip this section if you are familiar with creating bootable USB media in Linux.

 Popsicle's installation process may vary depending on your distribution.
-If you are already running Pop!_OS, skip to the USB creation steps.
+Skip to the USB creation steps if you're already running Pop!_OS.
 ### Ubuntu & Ubuntu-based Distributions
 #### Apt

 1. Add the System76 PPA.